-The Lyme-Old Lyme Lions have begun eye screenings on children ages 2 through 5 years old at local preschools and community events.
+In 2022, the Lyme-Old Lyme Lions were able to expand their eye testing to screen students in the Regional School District #18 public schools (preschool-grade 5) for eye disorders through its work with the local nursing staff.
 Screening equipment is provided by the Connecticut Lions Eye Research Foundation, and the program is under the direction of the Lions Eye Health Program (LEHP).

 The KidSight USA SPOT VS100 equipment operates like a camera, and the screening is done from a distance of about 3 feet.
 The instrument has a built-in keypad and display for entering the child’s information, and results are printed on a wireless printer.